 Upon receipt by the Servicer of amounts in respect of the Mortgage Loans (excluding Escrow Amounts and amounts representing the Servicing Fee or other servicing compensation and similar items), the Servicer will be required to deposit such amounts within two business days of identification thereof into an account (the "Collection Account") for the benefit of the Certificateholders, which will be an Eligible Account.
 Amounts on deposit in the Collection Account may be invested at the direction of the Servicer and for the benefit and at the risk of the Servicer in certain investments permitted under the Pooling and Servicing Agreement.
-On the second business day prior to each Distribution Date (the "Remittance Date"), the Servicer will be required to withdraw from the Collection Account all amounts required to be remitted by the Servicer for such month pursuant to the Pooling and Servicing Agreement and will remit such amounts to the Securities Administrator for deposit to the Payment Account.
+On the second business day prior to each Distribution Date (the "Remittance Date"), the Servicer for such month pursuant to the Pooling and Servicing Agreement and will remit such amounts to the Securities Administrator for deposit to the Payment Account.

-To the extent required by the related mortgage note and not violative of current law, the Servicer will segregate and hold all amounts constituting taxes, assessments, insurance premiums, fire and hazard insurance premiums and other payments as may be required to be escrowed by the mortgagor pursuant to the terms of any mortgage note or mortgage ("Escrow Amounts").
-The Servicer will be required to deposit Escrow Amounts within two business days of identification thereof into an account (the "Escrow Account"), for the benefit of the Certificateholders which will be an Eligible Account.
+To the extent required by the related mortgage note and not violative of current law, the Servicer will segregate and hold all amounts constituting taxes, assessments, insurance premiums, fire and hazard insurance premiums and other payments as may be required to be escrowed by the mortgagor pursuant to the terms of any mortgage note or mortgage ('Escrow Amounts').
+The Servicer will be required to deposit Escrow Amounts within two business days of identification thereof into an account (the 'Escrow Account'), for the benefit of the Certificateholders which will be an Eligible Account.